Themba Sukude: Arrest and prosecution

 On 8 March 2005, a 68-year-old man walking along the road stopped to have a drink.
 Sukude walked up to him and asked if he had a light for his cigarette.
 The two then began to talk to each other.
 When the topic landed on what he did for a living, Suduke said that although he was unemployed, he did work in the park.
 When the other man inquired further about this, he explained that when couples engage in sexual activity near the river, he beats the man with a rock, rapes the woman, and robs them.
 The two then parted ways and the man went to look for his friend, who had a phone.
 Once he located him, they searched for Sukude and called the police after they found him.

 Sukude was subsequently arrested.
 Although his two rape victims identified him in an identity parade and photographs, he maintained his innocence.
-Detectives searched his residence, a tent near the crime scenes, and found rotten food and womans' clothing.
+Detectives searched his residence, a tent near the crime scenes, and found rotten food and women's clothing.
 However, none of the clothes belonged to his known rape victims.

 Sukude's trial was held in April 2006.
 The two rape victims testified against him, but there was no direct evidence against Sukude in the two other cases.
-To combat this, experts used linkage and behavioural analysis to prove that all the murders were connected.
-The defense did not combat this, as they were concerned with the innocence of their client rather than if the crimes were committed by one offender.
+To combat this, forensic psychologist Gérard Labuschagne used linkage and behavioural analysis to prove that all the murders were connected.
+The defence did not combat this, as they were concerned with the innocence of their client rather than if the crimes were committed by one offender.
 On 26 April, Sukude was found guilty on all counts.
 He was sentenced to five life terms for the four murders and raping a minor.
-He received an additional 40 years imprisonment for the other rape, two counts of aggravated robbery, malicious damage to property.
-He was the first South African serial killer to be convicted without any forensic evidence linking him to the crimes.
+He received an additional 40 years imprisonment for the other rape, two counts of aggravated robbery, and malicious damage to property.
+He was the first South African serial killer to be convicted of some murders by solely linkage analysis.
 He will be eligible for parole in 2031, when he is 57-years-old.